 When pinning knit fabric or when sewing it’s important to use the right type of needle.
 Ballpoint pins are great when working with knits because the shape of the point is rounded.
 The rounded point allows it to move between the knitted fibers instead of piercing the fibers and causing small tears.
 The same principle applies to ballpoint needles.

 Most patterns that use knit fabric will have negative ease.
 This means that the actual measurement of the garment is smaller than the part of the body it will be resting on.
 In order to allow adequate stretch, a stretch stitch must be used on any part of the fabric that will be under stress during wear.
 Most sewing machines have a stretch stitch option if not a narrow zigzag or triple stitch are also suitable options.

 Sewing a hem on a knit fabric can be very tricky!
 One of my favorite tips for sewing a perfect hem is hem tape.
 I like to use Thermoweb Soft Stretch Lite.
 It’s a double-sided tape that is heat activated.
 It gives the fabric more stability without adding any bulk so that it doesn’t stretch out or become wavy from hemming.
 Another great option is to use a twin ballpoint needle to get a professional looking finish.

 If your fabric becomes stretched out or you end up with a wavy seam turn your iron to high heat, hover the iron above the seam and use plenty of steam to shrink it to its original shape.

-The Bonny Leggings pattern is available in sizes 1/2 to 14.
-To get the pattern for free, join this facebook group and check the pinned post for the free code.
+The Sweet Red Poppy Leggings pattern is available in sizes preemie through a girls size 7.
+To get the pattern for free, click here!
 It’s the perfect pattern for seamstresses who are new to working with knit fabric!